seansfkelley/seansfkelley.github.io/_posts/2023-12-24-cornmeal-pancakes.md

 until you have a (mostly) smooth, thick and pourable-with-just-a-little-lumpiness batter, about ¾ to 1 cup.
 When in doubt, err on the side of thicker: you can always add more milk.

-To make a pancake, put about ¼ cup batter into the center of the pan.
+To make a pancake, briefly wipe the pan with a pat of butter to get just a thin layer -- too much fat will make the pancakes splotchy.
+Pour about ¼ cup batter into the center of the pan.
 (Use a ⅓ cup measure to pour quickly without having to scrape down the sides.)

 Cook a couple minutes, checking the bottom with a spatula and flipping when it’s an even, deep golden brown.
 The top should be bubbling lightly, but without the bubbles bursting.